Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 ## Software
 [Top](#snowglobe-tft\-gizmo "Top")<br>
-My build of the Circuit Playground TFT Gizmo Snow Globe by Carter Nelson
+The software I am using is based on the **Circuit Playground TFT Gizmo Snow Globe** by Carter Nelson.
+This is a CircuitPython program.
 - https://learn.adafruit.com/circuit-playground-tft-gizmo-snow-globe/

 ## Parts List
 [Top](#snowglobe-tft\-gizmo "Top")<br>